Hydrographic office: Canada

 Starting in 1883, the "Georgian Bay Survey" was responsible for hydrographic surveying of Georgian Bay and Lake Huron.
 Its geographic area of responsibility increased and in 1904 the name was changed to the "Hydrographic Survey of Canada."
 The current name Canadian Hydrographic Service (CHS) was adopted in 1928.

 In 1951, Canada became a State Member of the International Hydrographic Organization (IHO) and the Dominion Hydrographer is Canada's representative.

 Today, the mandate of CHS is found in the Canada Oceans Act, the Canada Shipping Act (Charts and Publications Regulations) and the Navigable Waters Protection Act.

 With its headquarters office located in Ottawa, Ontario there are regional offices in Sidney (British Columbia), Burlington (Ontario), Mont-Joli (Quebec), Halifax (Nova Scotia), and a branch office in St. John's Newfoundland.
 CHS has 300 staff across the country.

 The national chart folio consists of 950 paper charts, 541 S-57 vector Electronic Navigation Charts and 651 raster charts in the BSB format.
 CHS produces and maintains seven volumes of Tides and Water Levels books, 25 Sailing Directions books, and prints and distributes a number of publications such as the Annual Notices to Mariners and Radio Aids to Marine Navigation.

 In addition to significant hydrographic data holdings (single & multibeam), CHS operates 78 permanent water level stations, a real time water level and forecast system in the St. Lawrence River, and participates in the operation of Atlantic & Pacific tsunami warning systems.

 CHS is directly responsible for the sales and distribution of all its products, in paper and digital form.
 A network of 850 dealers (domestic and international) distributes CHS paper and digital products.
 Products and data are also made available to Value Added Resellers, under licence.

 Chile

 Since 1874, the Navy's Hydrographic and Oceanographic Service ("SHOA", as acronym of"Servicio Hidrográfico y Oceanográfico de la Armada") has been the Chilean official authority on drawing and publishing nautical charts of the South Pacific Ocean for Military and Civil navigation.

 This institution is also the main authority on controlling the official hour of the country.

 Denmark

-In Denmark (including Greenland and the Faroe Islands), hydrographic surveying and charting is conducted by "Kort & Matrikelstyrelsen" (KMS), a division of the Ministry of Environment.
+In Denmark (including Greenland and the Faroe Islands), hydrographic surveying and charting is conducted by "Geodatastyrelsen" also known as, Danish Geodata Agency, a division of the Danish Ministry of Climate, Energy and Utilities.